adeyinka36/Temperature-converter/readme.md

 ## Installation

--Install the dependencies by runing "composer install" at the root.
+- Install the dependencies by runing "composer install" at the root.
 - Run " composer dump-autoload -o " to autoload classes.
-- Ensure you have the correct permission to run the script by running the command "chmod a+x bin/git"
+- Ensure you have the correct permission to run the script by running the command "chmod a+x bin/converter"

 ## Using the App
 - Enter the path to the executable script followed by the command and then the value to convert just like this: